Configuring OpenPlotter

 Connecting to MAIANA

 Once the OpenPlotter MAIANA AIS transponder app is installed, we have to create a connection between this app and the Signal K server.
 Open the app and a connection request will automatically be sent to the Signal K server.
-Click Approve
+Click

-to access the administrator of the Signal K server:
+Approve to access the administrator of the Signal K server:

-Select the new request and then select Read/Write in Permissions and click Approve
+Select the new request and then select Read/Write in Permissions and click Approve:

-Go back to the OpenPlotter MAIANA AIS transponder app and click Refresh
+Go back to the OpenPlotter MAIANA AIS transponder app and click

-Now we have to select the connection we previously configured with the OpenPlotter Serial app by clicking on the MAIANA Signal K connection
+Now we have to select the connection we previously configured with the OpenPlotter Serial app by clicking on the MAIANA Signal K connection field:

 And that’s it.
 All connections have been made and you will be able to communicate with MAIANA every time you open the OpenPlotter MAIANA AIS transponder app and the device is turned on.
-If you can not get a connection the first time, try again by clicking Refresh
+If you can not get a connection the first time, try again by clicking

 Enabling transmission